 Nearly every dog will experience pain from an injury in some form or another over the course of his life.
-These injuries can vary and are dependant on whether this pain is caused by hurt or something more chronic like arthritis as he ages.
+These injuries can vary and are dependent on whether this pain is caused by hurt or something more chronic like arthritis as he ages.

 If you have ever visited your vet’s office to treat any of these conditions you’re probably used to the vet recommending non-steroidal anti-inflammatory drugs to help ease your dog’s pain.